alejandrochang/StudyGuideNotes/data_structures.md

 ### What are Data Structures?
 Data structures are ways of organizing information with optimal 'runtime complexity' for adding or removing records.

+### Linked List (two properties by convention)
+The two properties by convention in a linked list are typically data and next.